mehrdadmoradi124/TSP/README.md

 To run the executable navigate to the `/Code` dir and use the following command:

+`chmod +x exec`

-`.\tsp.exe -inst Atlanta.tsp -alg LS -time 1 -seed 42 `
+`./exec -inst Atlanta.tsp -alg LS -time 1 -seed 42`

+`./exec -inst Berlin.tsp -alg LS -time 1 -seed 42`

 The parameters can be changed as desired.